banner-brands.png

 Considers the time value of money.

-Relies on accurate cash flow estimates, which can be uncertain.
+Relies on accurate cash flow estimates, which may be uncertain.

 Accounts for the project’s entire cash flow life cycle.